 Press the FumeFX UI icon button to open up FumeFX's interface.

 Select the Obj/Src tab and choose the FumeFX Obj Source that you have just created.

-Right now, the Object Source in the FumeFX UI dialog doesn't reference any geometry in your scene.
+Right now, the Geometry Source in the FumeFX UI dialog doesn't reference any geometry in your scene.
 But we can easily fix that.

-With the FFX Object Src01 highlighted in the FumeFX UI dialog, go to the Object Source Parameters rollout and click the Pick button.
+With the FFX Object Src01 highlighted in the FumeFX UI dialog, go to the Geometry Source Parameters rollout and click the Pick button.

 Choose the Cone01 object as the geometry to be used within the simulation.

 Note: You may want to hit the H-key to select the geometry for FumeFX to use.

 Now, with the source selected, we now need to set up collision geometry for FumeFX to use within its simulation.

 Still within the Obj/Source panel in the FumeFX UI dialog, click the Pick button again.